grantcarthew/awesome-unique-id/README.md

 # Awesome Unique ID [![Awesome](https://awesome.re/badge.svg)](https://awesome.re) [![All Contributors](https://img.shields.io/github/all-contributors/grantcarthew/awesome-unique-id?color=ee8449&style=flat-square)](#contributors)
 A curated list of awesome Unique ID libraries and resources.

 Unique identifiers are used everywhere.
-This list contains awesome projects you can use that generate IDs or hash then for security.
+This list contains awesome projects you can use that generate IDs or hash them for security.

 ## Contents
 - [Generation](#generation)